pooranis/asmngs-2024/index.md

 MGBC) or functional inference (KEGG, MetaCyc), as well as features such as resistance gene finding, production and quality assessment of metagenome assembled genome (MAGs).

-The LoRA pipeline will soon be available publicly and freely thruogh NIAID's microbial analysis platform [Nephele](https://nephele.niaid.nih.gov/).
+The LoRA pipeline will soon be available publicly and freely through NIAID's microbial analysis platform [Nephele](https://nephele.niaid.nih.gov/).

 Visit our poster
 during **ASM NGS 2024**,